viren15152/Progressive-Web-Applications--PWA--Text-Editor/README.md

 ![Babel Badge](https://img.shields.io/badge/Babel-F9DC3E?logo=babel&logoColor=000&style=for-the-badge)

 ## Installation
-1. To use the application clone my repository
+1. To use the application locally clone my repository
 2. Once you have downloaded it to your local device run the command npm install in your terminal on VS code and this will download the necessary packages.
+3. cd to client
-3. To start the app, use the command npm run start.
+4. To start the app, use the command npm run start.

 ## Usage